benhughes/static-api/README.md

 new staticApi({
     outputFolder: dataFolder, //where the data will be stored
     object: baseData, //the object to create the file structure from
-    outputExtension: 'json' // extension of generated files (could starts with dot) });
+    outputExtension: 'json', // extension of generated files (could starts with dot)
+    outputFilename: '', // name of generated file (in default is named by object key) });
 ````